BlaqueDevs/se-assignment-day-4-software-project-management-Nwamaka77/README.md

 Tailored Learning Experience:
 A structured curriculum that adapts to different skill levels ensures that each learner can progress at a pace that suits their needs.
 This personalized approach makes the learning experience more efficient and rewarding.

-In summary, our Study Chinese Language software is designed to simplify the complexities of Chinese, improve pronunciation through interactive feedback, and provide a contextual, engaging learning experience.
+In summary, our Study Chinese Language software is designed to simplify the complexities of learning Chinese, improve student's pronunciation through interactive feedback, and provide a contextual, engaging learning experience.
 These solutions are significant for our target audience because they directly address the most common hurdles in learning Chinese, ultimately making the process more effective, enjoyable, and accessible.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?